 Aggravated Felonies of Illicit Trafficking in controlled substances under INA §101(a)(43)(B)

 This statute has two crimes.
-First, illicit trafficking which is not defined.
-Second, drug trafficking, which is a felony crime under federal law and requires renumeration for some sort of commercial dealing.
+First, illicit trafficking is not defined.
+Second, drug trafficking, which is a felony crime under federal law and requires remuneration for some sort of commercial dealing.
 The substance must be a controlled substance under federal law.
 A state’s controlled substance schedule must also not list controlled substances not regulated federally.
-In drug trafficking cases, the statute must also require renumeration for it to be an aggravated felony.
+In drug trafficking cases, the statute must also require remuneration for it to be an aggravated felony.

 Aggravated Felonies of Illicit Trafficking in Any Firearms or Destructive Devices under INA §101(a)(43)(C)

 These are crimes as define in 18 USC §921 or 18 USC §841(c)

 Aggravated Felonies of Any offense related to laundering of monetary instruments under INA §101(a)(43)(D)

 These are offenses under 18 USC 1956 and 1957 relating to laundering monies from illegal activities.
 The amount of loss muse exceed $10,000

 Aggravated Felonies of Explosives Firearms Arson under INA §101(a)(43)(E)

 - Offenses described in 18 USC §842(h) relating to the transportation or receipt of stolen explosives and 18 USC §842(i) barring certain persons like drug abusers from transporting or receiving explosives

 - Offenses described in 18 USC §§922(g)(1)-(5) barring certain persons unlawfully in the US from possessing firearms or ammunition